2 hospitalized following road rage shooting along Turnpike near Golden Glades Interchange

-MIAMI (WSVN) - A man and a woman have been hospitalized following a road rage shooting along Florida’s Turnpike.
+NORTHWEST MIAMI-DADE, FLA.
+(WSVN) - A man and a woman have been hospitalized following a road rage shooting along the Florida Turnpike in North Miami-Dade.

 According to Florida Highway Patrol, a blue Honda Civic and a gray Chevy sedan were involved in a road rage incident along the southbound lanes of the Turnpike near the Golden Glades Interchange just before 1 p.m., Tuesday.